turbot/steampipe-plugin-azure/docs/index.md

 ### Scope

 An azure connection is scoped to a single Azure Subscription, with a single set of credentials.
+If no subscription id is specified, the current active subscription per the `az` cli will be used.

 The `az` CLI and Azure APIS are inherently global - while resources are created in a region, the commands to manage them are not limited to a single region.
 The Azure Steampipe plugin will query all Azure regions for the subscription.